 “I only have minor complaints and this is an enjoyable horror movie.
 Taking in influences from several genres and ending up with something like a mix of Attack the Block and Howl but with an all-new deadly creature and all in less than eighty minutes.
 Shortcut is worth checking out.”
 Nerdly

 ” …Shortcut comes across as an artificial construct.
 Full of broad stereotypes and locations that make little sense, it keeps revealing the contradictions of its own production history (as an English-language Italian film), with characters whose accents suggest that they are from an English comprehensive, while several signs and found texts – and a song sung by the otherwise Cockney Pedro – are in Italian.”
 Projected Figures

 ” …an amateurish production and a mindless genre exercise.
 Its creators show only a cursory interest in their characters, whose water-taffy-thin personalities are stretched out in tortuous dialogue and voiceover narration that’s neither worthy nor surmountable for the movie’s game but inexperienced younger cast members.”
 RogerEbert.com

 “Shortcut is perfectly serviceable as a creature feature.
 If you like goofy monsters and lots of dark corners in which to shine torches and flashlights, Shortcut has you covered.
 If you are looking for genuine scares, you will want to look elsewhere.”
 Vocal Media: Horror

 Shortcut was released by Gravitas Ventures nationwide across North America (USA/Canada) at drive-in’s and indoor theatres on September 25th 2020, followed by an On-Demand and Digital release on December 22nd.

-In the UK, Shortcut will be available on DVD and Digital Download from 29th March 2021 via Darkland Distribution.
+In the UK, Shortcut was released on DVD and Digital Download from 29th March 2021 via Darkland Distribution.